alexpls/alexplescan.com/content/posts/2016/disabling-app-transport-security-in-development-environment/index.md

----
-date: "2016-06-13T00:00:00Z"
++++
+date = '2016-06-13T00:00:00Z'
-description: How to disable App Transport Security in order to make unsecured HTTP requests in a local development environment
-title: Disabling App Transport Security in your development environment
+description = 'How to disable App Transport Security in order to make unsecured HTTP requests in a local development environment.' title = 'Disabling App Transport Security in your development environment' tags = ['ios']
----
++++

 iOS 9 introduced [App Transport Security](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33), which by default forces apps to communicate over HTTPS instead of HTTP.
 This is a great default for production apps, but it can get in the way of connecting to development servers which are less likely to be configured with a HTTPS connection, especially when running on your local machine.